4dboard/Proxy-yxorP/docs/classes/phpDocumentor/Transformer/Configuration/Transformations.md

 public getTemplates(): \phpDocumentor\Transformer\Configuration\Transformations\Template[]
 ```

 ***

 ### getTransformations

-Returns a list of transformations that should be applied during transformation after the templates have
+Returns a list of transformations that should be applied during transformation after the templates have been processed.
-been processed.

 ```php
 public getTransformations(): \phpDocumentor\Transformer\Transformation[]
 ```

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+yxorP::get('REQUEST')